OGRECave/ogre/Docs/src/scripts.md

 - Ignored with depth pixel formats.

 @param scope
-If present, this directive sets the scope for the texture for being accessed by other compositors using the [texture\_ref](#compositor_005ftexture_005fref) directive.
-There are three options :
+If present, this directive sets the scope for the texture for being accessed by other compositors using the [texture_ref](#compositor_005ftexture_005fref) directive.
+There are three options:
 1. @c local_scope (which is also the default) means that only the compositor defining the texture can access it.
 2. @c chain_scope means that the compositors after this compositor in the chain can reference its textures, and
 3. @c global_scope means that the entire application can access the texture.
 This directive also affects the creation of the textures (global textures are created once and thus can’t be used with the pooled directive, and can’t rely on viewport size).